 So, the emphasis in our program is not on learning the anatomy and demonstrating that knowledge via test and quiz -- after all, most of our students are practicing medical professionals or life science educators, so they already have an extensive background in anatomy and physiology.
 Instead, students are equipped to deliver (and be assessed on) teaching outcomes: the creation of teaching materials, delivering lectures in a variety of formats, creating test banks, quizzes, et cetera about the content."

 Key #2: Learn in the best online environment, so you know how to teach in one

-While Northeast's MSHAPI program is designed to optimize teaching anatomy and physiology in any mode, the program goes to great lengths to prepare students for the future of such teaching: online instruction.
+While Northeast's HAPI program is designed to optimize teaching anatomy and physiology in any mode, the program goes to great lengths to prepare students for the future of such teaching: online instruction.
 The program encompasses not only the technology for creating presentations and the techniques for building student engagement in remote environments, but also the mastery of virtual tools that provide the learning usually done in labs.

 According to Dr. Nickless, "There's a wide variety of tools, from online images of human cadaver dissections to 3D virtual human anatomy dissection.
 In addition, there are the physiologic labs where we teach topics like osmosis, thyroid balance and control using computer simulations.
 Students get a 'hands-on' chance to address specific conditions with a choice of inputs, watching that simulation take place, and generating results in the form of a lab report."